 When pursuing a new real estate investment, demographic factors should be among the first variables you take into consideration.
 Beyond the condition and price of the property itself, recognizing the type of person that property is bound to attract will influence your success with that investment.
 Here’s what to consider:

-· Age: You can learn a lot about an area by looking at its median age over a five-year period.
+You can learn a lot about an area by looking at its median age over five years.
 Use the median age to determine the type of property you end up purchasing.
 Areas with a large number of people age 55 and up, for instance, will likely want independent living apartments and assisted living facilities.
 Luxury condos and apartments, meanwhile, are in higher demand in areas with people between the ages of 35 and 55.

 There are many other insights to take into account as you develop your investment strategy, as well.
 For instance, does your target market have a large number of people who spend the summer there, but leave for the winter?
 Or, does your selected investment region have a distinctive culture or industry that’s an important part of regional identity and pride?
 If so, try to think of ways you could capitalize on that through your real estate investment strategy.